 Rick Wysocki

-I am a seasoned writing educator with ten years of university-level teaching experience.
-During this time I’ve designed and taught courses on technical communication, business and professional writing, and academic research writing.
-I’m passionate about creating immersive learning environments that give students the tools to effectively communicate information to audiences across diverse contexts.
+I am a writing educator with ten years of university-level teaching experience.
+I’ve designed and taught courses on technical communication, business and professional writing, and academic research writing.
+As a teacher, I’m passionate about creating immersive learning environments that give students the tools to communicate information to audiences across diverse contexts.

 I hold a Ph.
 D. in Rhetoric and Composition from the University of Louisville.
 My dissertation explored the documentation practices involved in the creation of the Williams-Nichols Archive, a collection of LGBTQ history assembled by Louisville activist David Williams and now held by the University of Louisville.
-This research led to a publication in Rhetoric Review, a premier peer-reviewed journal in the field of rhetoric studies.
-I’ve additionally published a number of other academic pieces in both print and born-digital modalities.
+This research led to a publication in Rhetoric Review_, a premier peer-reviewed journal in rhetoric studies.
+Additionally, I’ve published print-based and born-digital research in several other academic publications.

 Featured